 According to WordStream, the average CPC in Japan is 47% less than the US average.
 This indicates that the PPC bidding prices in Japan are generally less expensive, which gives you the opportunity to bid higher on keywords that generate the ads to be at the top of the page.

-Account management may take some time when starting a PPC campaign on Japanese search engines but if implementation is done right, you will be able to accurately analyze the data and see positive performance results in the first few months.
+Account management may take some time when starting a SEM campaign in Japan but if implementation is done right, you will be able to accurately analyze the data and see positive performance results in the first few months.

 2. Displays on Paid Search: Google AdWords & Yahoo!
 Promotional Ads

 Both paid search platforms display a maximum of 8 ads on the search results (4 at the top and bottom of SERP).
 Although both search engines utilize Google technology for organic searches, Yahoo!
 Japan uses its original algorithms and SEM management platform for paid searches.
 Therefore, when implementing the same search query on both search engines, the ads shown may vary tremendously.
 As you can see below, the keyword term “海外旅行” (overseas travels) displays different ads and rankings on Google and Yahoo!
 Japan.

 Google AdWords Japan & Yahoo!
 Promotional Ads: Top 4 Paid Search Results